huggingface/hub-docs/tasks/src/feature-extraction/about.md

 # Output:
 # Test Accuracy is 95.0 %
 ```
-This exercise shows the potential of using embeddings as an input to a classifier.
-For imbalanced dataset, we can use performance metrics like F1 and ROC_AUC.
+This exercise shows the potential of using embeddings as input to a classifier.
+For an imbalanced dataset, we can use performance metrics like F1-score and ROC AUC.

 # Task Variants